emilydolson/force-cover/README.md

 - There is probably a smoother way to do all of this (e.g. one that doesn't require both a pre-processing step and a post-processing step).
 Potential options (some of which I tried and gave up on):
     - Automatically add code that instantiates templates.
 Problem: you need to know what types to instantiate them with.
     - Detect uninstantiated templates and replace them with an equivalent number of lines of non-templated code.
 Problem: detecting uninstantiated templates is non-trivial.
     - Ditch the preprocessing script and let Python find templates in the coverage output.
-Problem: probably requires parsing C++ in Python.
+Problem: probably requires parsing C++ in Python (although there are Python bindings for clang libtools... they're just really poorly documented).